The Hero Visits

 So, the first thing I exchanged for was [Orichalcum (1mm diameter wire, 10cm: 10,000 DP)].

 Not cheap at all!
-But it can't be helped—I wanted to see the real thing!
+But I can't help it, I wanted to see the real thing!

 Orichalcum had a color between gold and silver, with a faint rainbow luster.
 It was exactly what you'd expect from a fantasy metal.

-Despite being just 10 centimeters of wire, it was extremely expensive, and I couldn't bend it even with all my strength.
-Even with pliers, it showed no sign of yielding or breaking.
-What is this?
-Is it really a metal?
+Despite being just 10 centimeters of wire, it was incredibly expensive, and on top of that, I couldn't bend it even using all my strength.
+Even with pliers it wouldn't budge, and it showed no sign of snapping or cracking either.
+What is this stuff?
+Is it really metal?

-For now, I processed it with [Create Golem], but… it consumed a considerable amount of time and magic power just to shape 10 centimeters of wire into a ring.
-This is the first time in a while I've felt tired from magic.
-Even with a proper chant, it drained a huge amount of my magic power.
-Once I filled it with my magic power, it was actually easier to shape than iron, but how do people normally make swords out of this stuff?
+I managed to process it with [Create Golem], but… it consumed a considerable amount of time and magic power just to shape 10 centimeters of wire into a ring.
+It's been a while since I've felt tired from magic.
+Even with a proper chant, it took a massive chunk of my magic power.
+Once I saturated it with my magic, it was actually easier to shape than iron, but how do people normally make swords out of this stuff?

-I looked at the orichalcum ring again… Making this used enough DP to waste ten gold coins.
-How luxurious.
-This is a ten-million-yen ring, you know?
+I looked at the orichalcum ring again… The DP spent making this was equivalent to melting down ten gold coins.
+What luxury.
+At this point, it's a ten-million-yen ring, you know?
 Maybe I should have just made it out of gold.

 Next, I exchanged for [Synthetic Ruby (Unprocessed Boule: 30 DP)].
-Compared to the orichalcum, this was dirt cheap.
-And what came out was a crystal as big as a finger… What even is a boule?
+Compared to the orichalcum, this was practically free.
+And what came out was a crystal as big as a finger… What even is a boule, anyway?

-I considered using natural gemstone scraps stuck together, but the synthetic ruby was cheaper and had better color.
-Moreover, since it's synthetic, it has fewer inclusions, making it in some ways purer than a natural ruby.
+I'd considered patching together natural gemstone scraps, but the synthetic ruby was cheaper with better color.
+Moreover, since it's synthetic, it has fewer inclusions, making it in some ways a purer ruby than a natural one.

-Jewelers would probably consider it heresy, but since I'm going to knead it with [Create Golem] anyway, it doesn't matter if it's natural or synthetic… Oh, this is really easy to work with.
-My magic power just sticks to it perfectly.
+Jewelers would probably call it heresy, but since I'm going to reshape it with [Create Golem] anyway, it doesn't matter whether it's natural or synthetic… Oh, this is really easy to work with.
+My magic power just sticks right to it.

-So I wrapped the orichalcum ring in the ruby… I have a lot of ruby left over.
+So I used the ruby to encase the orichalcum ring… I have a lot of ruby left over.
 Maybe I'll make a hair ornament?

-Anyway, a ruby ring with embedded orichalcum was complete.
-The orichalcum sparkled within the beautiful, transparent red.
+In any case, a ruby ring with orichalcum embedded inside was complete.
+The orichalcum shimmered within the beautiful, transparent red.
 The design was simple, but it would suit Rokuko.

-Now I'll just make a suitable box and put it in there… Giving this to her is going to be a bit embarrassing.
+Now I just need to make a box and put it in… Giving this to her is going to be a bit embarrassing.

 With the ring done, let me think about powering up the dungeon again.

-After actually touching the orichalcum, I thought—if I could make an orichalcum golem with its entire body made of orichalcum, it would definitely be the strongest.
+After actually touching orichalcum, I thought: if I could make a full-body orichalcum golem, it would definitely be the strongest.

-If I ignored the DP cost, that is.
-A tiny bit of wire was 10,000 DP, so the amount needed for one golem would be ridiculous.
-And then there's the question of how much magic power it would take.
+Only if I ignore the DP cost, though.
+A tiny bit of wire was 10,000 DP, so the amount needed for a single golem would be absurd.
+And then there's the question of how much magic power it would require.

 Comments0